-There was a medical mission scheduled to take place in Bijie City in just a few days later.
+There was a medical program scheduled to take place in Bijie City in just a few days later.

 This was the first time Qi Xiu discovered that, through a surgery that can last as few as 45 minutes, it was possible to repair her cleft lip that she had lived with for so long.

-Qi Xiu took a chance and traveled to the mission site with her son, daughter-in-law and daughter, not knowing if she would pass the comprehensive health evaluation and be cleared for surgery.
+Qi Xiu took a chance and traveled to the program site with her son, daughter-in-law and daughter, not knowing if she would pass the comprehensive health evaluation and be cleared for surgery.